elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 ![Odin Wallpaper (dark)](/images/{{ page.slug }}/wallpaper-dark.jpg){: width="1920" height="1080"}
 </figure>

 We've also refreshed our default wallpapers with four new ones that are higher-resolution, add variety, and expertly show off the new accent colors.
+The images inline here are downsized and compressed; you can grab the full-resolution images from elementary OS 6 or on [GitHub](https://github.com/elementary/wallpapers).

 <figure class="card quarter" markdown="1">
 ![Tj Holowaychuk wallpaper](/images/{{ page.slug }}/Tj Holowaychuk.jpg){: width="1920" height="1080"}